7 Natural Ways to Freshen Any Room

 2. Essential Oils

 Essential oils are natural deodorizers.
 Aside from filling up a diffuser with your favorite scent to freshen up your home, there are other places that can benefit from the sweet smelling oils.
+You can use them to get rid of that stinky trash can smell.
 Cover a wooden clothespin with a few drops of essential oils, then clip it to the car air vent to bring about a fresher, more pleasing scent in your vehicle.
+Did you know you can cook with essential oils, too?

 3. Baking Soda